chrom-sevy/Engage-your-QoL/README.md

 ## Additional Info

-- I have included a `global bond sp` patch--so if you care about early Bond Fragment economy, I recommend deleting this patch until you have enough rings to fill your slots.
+- I have included a `global bond sp` patch--so if you care about early Bond Fragment economy, I recommend deleting this patch until you have enough rings to fill your slots. (note that you need to delete this again after a `git pull`)

 # Credits
 - [Unlock Growth Type select on NG](https://gamebanana.com/mods/426329) DeathChaos